Rushifakami/API-Coinbase-Commerce-cbc_api/README.rst

 cb = cbc_api.CBCApi("YOUR_COINBASE_COMMERCE_API_TOKEN")

-Information about the functionality of the library is available in the Wiki section.
+Information about the functionality of the library is available in the Wiki section (https://github.com/Rushifakami/API-Coinbase-Commerce-cbc_api/wiki).

 You can get acquainted with examples of use in the file examples.py